This website is for anyone interested in

 I thought it might be nice to have a forum whereby readers could easily comment on and raise issues about the website, chat with me and with each other and help with information and photos for use on the website.
 I have therefore added a page on Facebook where I will periodically post photos and information that might not normally make it onto this website.
 I have started off with four photos of Bristol Lodekkas which I hope we might be able to identify and thereby add to the historical record on here.
-Do please become a fan of this website - you can even receive updates on Twitter - I look forward to seeing you there!
+Do please become a fan of this website - I look forward to seeing you there!

 The Doctor Who story has been moved here